 Detection of Water Leakages

 We frequently see dripping and leaking water gadgets, pipes and toilets but do not take any action for its correction, mainly because of our attitude and lack of awareness.
 It is now important to inspect our water gadgets, pipes and fittings in our home, dwelling and place of work or study and take corrective actions.

 For checking the water leakages, first note water meter reading.
 Re-check again after two hours with all water gadgets are shut.
 If the meter does not read exactly the same, you probably have a leak in the system whereby water is being wasted for which you have to pay the cost which will be increasing with time.

 If your toilet is leaking, the cause is often an old, faulty rubber packing/ washer which decay with number of uses or minerals build up on it.
 Replacing the damaged rubber packing is inexpensive and can be done easily.
 Another way to find out if you have a toilet leak is to place a drop of color dye in the toilet tank.
 If the color shows up in the bowl within 15 minutes without flushing, you have a leak.
 Make sure to flush water immediately after this experiment to avoid staining the tank and toilet.

 Potable water is supplied to our homes, offices and institutions after abstraction, treatment and through long distribution and pumping network and entails huge cost which is heavily subsidized by the Government.
 It is high time that we consider water conservation as a priority step and avoid any water wastage and leakages at home, offices and institutions.

-The time is now to deal with our water leaks promptly and giving it a priority.
-Remember- fixing leaks will save money, is good for the environment and will save our limited water resources.
+The time is now to deal with water leaks promptly and giving it a priority.
+Remember- fixing water leaks will save money, is good for the environment and will save our limited water resources.